loveskill/StateDiagramView/README.md

 # StateDiagramView
-this repository just for state point view
+this respository is for code of StateDiagramView,you can push your advice for me!ths.